Adaptation of olfactory receptor abundances for efficient coding: Model predictions qualitatively match experiments

 Our study opens the exciting possibility of a causal test of the hypothesis of efficient coding in sensory systems, where a perturbation in the odor environment could lead to predictable adaptations of the olfactory receptor distribution during the lifetime of an individual.
 This does not happen in insects, but it can happen in mammals, since their receptor neurons regularly undergo apoptosis and are replaced.

-A recent study demonstrated that reproducible changes in olfactory receptor distributions of the sort that we predict can occur in mice~\citep{Ibarra-Soria2016}.
-Specifically, \citet{Ibarra-Soria2016} raised two groups of mice in similar conditions, exposing one group to a mixture of four odorants (acetophenone, eugenol, heptanal, and R-carvone) either continuously or intermittently (by adding the mixture to their water supply).
-Continuous exposure to the odorants had no effect on the receptor distribution, in agreement with the predictions of our model, in which the average concentration vector $\bvec c_0$ drops out of the mutual information calculations.
-In contrast, intermittent exposure did lead to systematic changes in the receptor distribution (see Figure~\ref{fig:ibarra_soria_and_dyn_model}a).
+A recent study demonstrated reproducible changes in olfactory receptor distributions of the sort that we predict in mice~\citep{Ibarra-Soria2016}.
+These authors raised two groups of mice in similar conditions, exposing one group to a mixture of four odorants (acetophenone, eugenol, heptanal, and R-carvone) either continuously or intermittently (by adding the mixture to their water supply).
+Continuous exposure to the odorants had no effect on the receptor distribution, in agreement with the predictions of our model.
+In contrast, intermittent exposure did lead to systematic changes (Figure~\ref{fig:ibarra_soria_comparison}a).

-We used our model to run an experiment similar to that of \citet{Ibarra-Soria2016} \emph{in silico}.
-Using a sensing matrix based on odor response curves for mouse and human receptors~\citep{Saito2009}, we calculated the predicted change in receptor abundances between two different environments with random covariance matrices.
-The results (see Figure~\ref{fig:ibarra_soria_and_dyn_model}b) show that most receptor abundances do not change much, especially for those receptors that were very abundant to start with; there is more change in the middle of the abundance range; while the abundances of rare receptors change significantly, but are highly sensitive to small perturbations in the environment.
-The sensitivity to perturbations was estimated by running the simulation 24 times, each time modifying the covariance matrices for the initial and final environments.
-This was done by adding a small amount of Gaussian random noise to the square roots of these covariance matrices (see Supplementary Information).
+We used our model to run an experiment similar to that of \citep{Ibarra-Soria2016} \emph{in silico} (Figure~\ref{fig:ibarra_soria_comparison}b).
+Using a sensing matrix based on odor response curves for mouse and human receptors (data for 59 receptors from \citep{Saito2009}), we calculated the predicted change in OSN abundances between two different environments with random covariance matrices constructed as described above.
+We ran the simulations 24 times, modifying the odor environments each time by adding a small amount of Gaussian random noise to the square roots of these covariance matrices to model small perturbations (details in Appendix~\ref{app:environments}; range bars in Figure~\ref{fig:ibarra_soria_comparison}b).
+The results show that the abundances of already numerous receptors do not change much, while there is more change for less numerous receptors.
+The frequencies of rare receptors can change dramatically, but are also more sensitive to perturbations of the environment (large range bars in Figure~\ref{fig:ibarra_soria_comparison}b).

-The simulation results qualitatively match the experimental results (see Figure~\ref{fig:ibarra_soria_and_dyn_model}a), where we see the same pattern of the largest reproducible changes occurring for receptors with intermediate abundances.
-This comparison could be made quantitative by using the same perturbation in our simulations as that used in the experiments from~\citep{Ibarra-Soria2016}.
-Doing this in detail requires sensing data for all the mouse receptor types responding to all four odorants used in the experiments.
-Surveys of this kind can be anticipated in the future.
-Likewise we can expect more detailed information about natural environments which will also inform the quantitative predictions of our model.